 First impression is everything and I was impressed by seeing this beautiful tuk tuk and the elephant head on the wall on entering the restaurant.
 Definitely had me at hello.

 We were immediately attended to and taken to a table but being ourselves we had to take a gazillion photos before sitting down.

 What caught my eye was the decor and ambiance in general.
 The restaurant has a very cosy, eclectic vibe.
 What impressed me even more than the elephant detail on almost everything and the beautiful mural on one of the walls was the rustic walls with the exposed copper rods and bulbs hanging from the industrial style ceiling.
 I absolutely loved the modern, industrial, rustic and artsy feel to it.

 The burger section of the menu had a few options so we did not have a variety to choose from.
 Mbuki ordered a beef burger and I ordered a chicken burger.

 Service was swift and the burgers were served to us in no time.

-On seeing the burgers I had to admit I was disappointed.
+On seeing the burgers I have to admit I was disappointed.
 They looked so small and the fries were on the minimal side too.
-They looked and smelt tasty though so that kind of put my disappointment at bay.
+On the plus side, they looked tasty so that kind of put my disappointment at bay.

 They were both very tasty and hit all the right spots.
 The beef was tender and juicy with a perfect blend of spices.
 The chicken was spicy, juicy, saucy and simply fantastic to say the least.
 You could tell that all ingredients were fresh.